Schipperkes were used to hunt and kill rodents on Belgian ships.

 Not only is this food formulated specifically for small breeds like the Schipperke, but since its nutrition is geared at both adult and senior dogs, it has adequate nutrition for the bones and joints.
 There’s an abundance of high-quality protein and calcium, plus copper for the connective tissues, all from wholesome and delicious non-GMO ingredients.
 In addition, there’s biotin for a shiny coat with plenty of antioxidants for a rock-solid immune system.

-Read the ingredients and try out Nutro Natural Choice Adult and Senior Dog Food for Small and Toy Breeds on amazon.
+Read the ingredients and try out Nutro Natural Choice Adult and Senior Dog Food for Small and Toy Breeds on Chewy and Amazon.

 Schipperke Maintenance and Grooming